cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     // either timeout height or timestamp must be non-zero
     // if the upgrade feature is implemented on the TRY chain, then a relayer may submit a TRY transaction after the timeout.
-    // this will restore the channel on the executing chain and allow counterparty to use the ChanUpgradeCancelMsg to restore their channel. if timeoutHeight == 0 && timeoutTimestamp == 0 {
+    // this will restore the channel on the executing chain and allow counterparty to use the CancelChannelUpgradeMsg to restore their channel. if timeoutHeight == 0 && timeoutTimestamp == 0 {
         restoreChannel()
         return